top of page

 A yoga teacher demonstrating skandasana

-• Begin standing with legs wide and toes turned out slightly
+• Begin standing with your legs wide and your toes turned out slightly

 • Starting with the right side, come into a side lunge, bring both hands to the floor if that feels more comfortable for you

-• The left leg begins to straighten as you sink into your right side
+• Your left leg begins to straighten as you sink into your right side

-• Ideally, you root through the left heel so that the left toes face upwards
+• Root through your left heel so that your left toes face upwards

 • Remember to keep the spine elongated - if the body allows for it, bring hands to the heart centre (Anjali Mudra)